Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 Someone experiencing neurosis may be said to have “neuroticism,” which is a personality trait from the Big Five Personality theory.
 Neurosis is typically regarded as a temporary state, whereas neuroticism can be seen as a more consistent personality trait.

-Psychosis is a set of symptoms that affect the mind, so much so that someone loses touch with reality.
+Psychosis refers to a set of symptoms of mental conditions that affect the mind, so much so that someone loses contact with reality.
 A person experiencing psychosis typically isn’t aware of their behavior or that what they perceive isn’t real.

 Symptoms associated with psychosis include: